-The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that seems to provide good protection for the movement inside and is secured to your strap using a black rubber strap with Luminox logo.
-I personally would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.
+The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that provides good protection for the movement inside and is secured to your strap using a black rubber strap with the Luminox logo.
+I would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.

 It is water-resistant for 200 meters, which makes it a good choice for a skin diver, too, although I wouldn’t recommend going on an actual scuba diving trip with it: there are better choices with better water resistance.

-The watchmaker doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is a Swiss made quartz, so reliability, efficiency and accuracy is guaranteed.
+Luminox doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is Swiss-made quartz, so reliability, efficiency, and accuracy is guaranteed.